 Amazing job there!

 Magnus also recapped the power supply.
-Actually more like replaced the whole thing with newer parts, which are
+Actually more like replaced the whole thing with newer parts, which are also more reliable.

 While he had it there, I bought a kickstart switch-chip made by Jonny Hylander, which Magnus also attached.